-This programme will enable graduating students to apply to the General Osteopathic Council (GOsC) for registration as an osteopath in the UK.
+This part-time undergraduate programme equips students with the underpinning knowledge, hands-on experience and multidisciplinary teamwork needed to be a competent osteopath, and will enable graduating students to apply to the General Osteopathic Council (GOsC) for registration and begin professional practice.

 Key course features

-- Students have access to the UCO's online learning environment and Anatomy TV.
+- Students have access to a growing range of online learning resources including Anatomy TV.

-- Three A Levels (or equivalent qualifications - see the Course Information Form available to download from this page for more details) which include Biology and one other science.
+- Three A Levels (or equivalent qualifications - see the Course Information Form available to download from this page for more details) which include Biology and one other science or Physical Education.
 A typical offer is three A Levels at grades BBC, normally with a B in Biology.

 - Students whose first language is not English are required to demonstrate fluency in written and spoken English equivalent to an IELTS score of 6.5 or above.

-- Applicants will be invited to attend an Interview & Evaluation Day where they will participate in practical tasks and an interview.
+- Applicants will be invited to attend an Interview & Evaluation Day where they will participate in practical tasks and have the chance to talk to UCO staff and students.
+Please note that during current COVID-19 restrictions Interview & Evaluation Days are currently being delivered virtually.

 - If you have already undertaken science studies at degree level and think you may be eligible for Recognition of Prior Learning (RPL) you can find further information in our Recognition of Prior Learning Policy (found on our Policies, Procedures and Privacy page).